AshPowell/APAnalytics/README.md

 ## Usage

 ### Extend Analytic Models our Model instead of Elequent
-#### This will make sure the correct db connection and collection are used
+#### This will make sure the correct db connection and table are used
 ```php
 use AshPowell\APAnalytics\AnalyticModel as Model;